moondownr/roll-them-bones/README.md

 # roll-them-bones
 A Discord bot for rolling dice, written in Python.
 Has optional sound effect support.
-Supports specific rules of several RPG systems (currently World of Darkness, Call of Cthulhu, Shadowrun and Mutants: Year Zero).
+Supports specific rules of several RPG systems (currently World of Darkness, Call of Cthulhu, Fate, Shadowrun and Mutants: Year Zero).

 ## Test the bot